hangyesheng/dayu-for-sylixos/README.md

 ## Brief Introduction

 Dayu is an automated scheduling system for edge computing in stream data processing.
-Auto-Edge supports pipeline service processing of multi data stream and focus on the scheduling policy in edge computing.
+Dayu supports pipeline service processing of multi data stream and focus on the scheduling policy in edge computing.
 It's developed based on KubeEdge and can be easily migrated.

 ## Related Framework
 - [Docker Container](https://github.com/docker/docker-ce)